rachthree/safestructures/docs/plugins_guide.md

         return MyCustomType(int(serialized))
 ```

-You can then serialize your object or a data container with your object by using the `plugins` keyword argument with `save_file` and `load_file`:
+You can then serialize your object or a data container containing your object by using the `plugins` keyword argument with `save_file` and `load_file`:

 ```python
 from safestructures import save_file, load_file